sukhik/mood/pages/about.md

 ##### Screenwriting, Creative Writing, Radio/Television/Film

 I'm taking a 6-week screenwriting class and teaching myself how to use a camera for film and photography at the same time.
 I want to do something important with this know-how: create shows to tell stories, start my own YouTube channel.
 I also plan to ship sophisticated content to every writing project I started this year.
 Getting the sites live took some time.
 Summer provides an opportunity to begin writing and scheduling around the writing.
-Goal: Get a paid writing job.
+Goal: Get a paid writing job

 ##### Personal and Professional Development